 A second renovation of the Community Center was completed in 1994 and 1995.
 More than $470,000 was raised by Friends of the Community Center under the presidency of Joan Carroll.
 This along with an appropriation of $575,000 from Lee County made it possible to add major improvements throughout the center.
 Included were a new fitness room, a large multi-purpose room, and new tennis, basketball and volleyball courts.
 The reference room and Parks & Recreation Department offices were reconfigured.
 When the million- dollar plus renovations were completed in 1995, Boca Grande began enjoying a totally modernized center.
 1995 was also the year that an anonymous benefactor gave $250,000 to Friends of the Community Center to establish a permanent endowment fund for the Center.
 Interest from the fund can be used for the operating expenses of the center from year to year, but that principal is to remain intact as an endowment.

-The Friends were involved in the restructuring of the centers operating management in 1999, when they agreed to partially fund the newly created position of senior supervisor to oversee the center into the new milineum.
+The Friends were involved in the restructuring of the centers operating management in 1999, when they agreed to partially fund the newly created position of senior supervisor to oversee the center into the new millennium.
 Bob Green assumed the position in June of 1999 and brought with him a fresh set of new ideas to modernize the centers offerings.
 He, along with Friends administrator, Mariela Camara, began offering programs new to Boca Grande.
 Attendance in 2000 doubled from the previous year.
-In addition, our auditorium went through a complete $600,000 overhaul in 2001which included new flooring, restoration of the original window openings, comprehensive accessibility improvements, as well as new curtains, lighting, and a state-of-the-art sound system.
-The auditorium now offers a perfect venue for community based theater productions and community gatherings.
+In addition, the auditorium went through a complete $600,000 overhaul in 2001 which included new flooring, restoration of the original window openings, comprehensive accessibility improvements, as well as new curtains, lighting, and a state-of-the-art sound system.